-specifies the type of conversion with the choice of one of the following parameters:

-- CY specifies that data is to be converted from character to hexadecimal format. - YC specifies that data is to be converted from hexadecimal to character format. - FY specifies that data is to be converted from fullword decimal to hexadecimal format. - YF specifies that data is to be converted from hexadecimal to fullword decimal format. - EY specifies that data is to be converted from single precision floating point to hexadecimal format. - YE specifies that data is to be converted from hexadecimal to single precision floating point format. - DY specifies that data is to be converted from double precision floating point to hexadecimal format. - YD specifies that data is to be converted from hexadecimal to double precision floating point format.
+option spec choi ifies the type of conversion with the ce of one of the following parameters: CY specifies that data is to be converted from character to hexadecimal format.
+YC specifies that data is to be converted from hexadecimal to character format.
+FY specifies that data is to be converted from fullword decimal to hexadecimal format.
+YF specifies that data is to be converted from hexadecimal to fullword decimal format.
+EY specifies that data is to be converted from single precision floating point to hexadecimal format.
+YE specifies that data is to be converted from hexadecimal to single precision floating point format.
+DY specifies that data is to be converted from double precision floating point to hexadecimal format.
+YD specifies that data is to be converted from hexadecimal to double precision floating point format. data spec ifies the value to be converted.